 - 2 pints fresh blueberries rinsed

-- 2 tbsp raw sugar or light brown sugar
+- 2 tablespoon raw sugar or light brown sugar

-- 1 tsp Gluten Free vanilla bean paste or vanilla extract
+- 1 teaspoon Gluten Free vanilla bean paste or vanilla extract

 - zest of 1 medium lemon

 - juice of ½ the medium lemon watch the seeds!